A Change Is Gonna Come (Leela James album)

-A Change Is Gonna Come is the debut album by American soul singer–songwriter Leela James.
+A Change Is Gonna Come is the debut album by American soul singer Leela James.
 It was released on Warner Bros.
 Records on June 21, 2005 in the United States.
+James began recording the album after signing with RuffNation Records in 2001, though its release was delayed for four years by label changes.
+She described its sound as "back-porch soul" and collaborated with producers including Jerry Duplessis, Kanye West, Raphael Saadiq, Chucky Thompson, and Commissioner Gordon.